andreisaioc/inflektion-front-end/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.

+# Summary

+Everything was split with components for ease of work and integration with future development.

+Worked with AI to make up for boilerplace code, and boring css styling.
+No major challenges encountered.

+Error handling: we are going to display an error instead of the table in case we have an error on the API, and only display the table on success.
+Export function will give you an error if you try to export before the data loads.

+# Versions

+This project uses angular v15.2
+This project uses node v22.9.0

+Library used:

+-font awesome for some icons
+-bootstrap for css
+-file saver for export csv
+-angular default router

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.